15 Fonts w3 version

 Initial: medium ; Applies to: all elements ; Inherited; Percentages: refer to parent element's font size ;

 font-size describes the size of the font when set solid.
-Values have the following meanings: <absolute-size>

-xx-small | x-small | small | mediuml | large | x-large |xx-large
+xx-small | x-small | small | medium | large | x-large | xx-large

-* Editor's note: Absolute is based on the brower's setting of text-size.
 This is VERY different then specifing the size using the nnpt, nnem, nn% or nnpx format.
 You can see the difference by clicking on View; Text size; larger menu option in Internet explorer.

 Notice that text specified by the absolute property value CHANGES whereas text specified by the numeric property does not.
 Permitting the user to change the presentation of the text in the browser is a very important feature and (IMHO) numeric specifications should be avoided.